-Learn the history of electricity with this lesson.
-The usefulness of electricity is evident in many technological devices such as computers, cell phones, televisions, printers, and many others.
+This lesson provides a brief history of electricity.
+The usefulness of electricity is evident when you turn on the light at night or in many technological devices such as computers, cell phones, televisions, printers, and many others.
 However, how did we get there?

 Electricity always existed in one form or another.

 It is more accurate to say that men have found a way to harvest and process electricity in order to turn it to something more useful.
-Start your journey with some history.
+Start your journey with a little history!

 The Greek also experimented with naturally occurring stones known today as mineral magnetite.
-They realize that mineral magnetite would attract iron.
+They realized that mineral magnetite would attract iron.

 These were modest discoveries, but the science of electricity and magnetism developed for centuries.

 In the 1750s, Benjamin Franklin was the first to demonstrate with his famous death defying, kite-flying experiment that lighting is electricity.

 He also helped us understand better the concept of insulation and grounding and this is used extensively today.